SkyRouter Training Day

 Here are Erik and Rafael with their official Blue Sky Network training certificates.
 Our Systems Engineering Manager, Tim Rudge, Business Development Representative, Peter Soto and Manager of Information Systems & Product Support, Mathew Pearson, join them.

 Training in general makes one more efficient at a job and capable of facing different responsibilities and challenges.
-Blue Sky Network training that examines our back-end software, SkyRouter, and flight tracking devices is no different.
+Blue Sky Network training that examines our back-end software, SkyRouter, and global flight tracking devices is no different.
 However the main objective of such a training day event is not only to provide a complete education on our software and hardware, but a way to connect further with our customers and understand their business’ needs so that we can provide an even better serrvice.

 If you are interested in learning more our SkyRouter training please contact us at 858-551-3894 to discuss what we can offer.